 We’re only millimeters wide (0.1 inch) and centimeters deep (1.2 inches) with tentacles sticking out.
 We use our tentacles to find food floating in the water.

 But our main source of food is made for us by our friends inside us, the zooanthellae.
 These are our photosynthetic symbionts.
 In other words, the plants inside of us use sunlight to make the food that we eat.
 These zooanthellae are important to us, but when exposed to stressors like increased heat or acidity, they often expel themselves from us.
-This causes coral bleaching.
+This causes coral reef bleaching.

-Coral bleaching can be caused by the ocean warming due to climate change.
+Coral reef bleaching can be caused by the ocean warming due to climate change.
 The ocean absorbs 90 percent of the heat in the atmosphere caused by human activities.
 Coral bleaching can also be affected by ocean acidification.
 The ocean becomes more acidic (like soda or stomach acid) when it absorbs carbon dioxide from the atmosphere.
 There is also pollution of all sorts, including plastic, chemical, and sediments that can also cause the coral reef to bleach.

-A recent scientific study found that “huge portions” of the northern end of the Great Barrier Reef died last year due to warming seawater.
-Just an increase of two or three degrees Fahrenheit (1.2-1.6 degrees Celsius) can cause bleaching.
+A recent scientific study found that “huge portions” of the northern end of the Great Barrier Reef died last year (2016) due to warming seawater.
+Just an increase of two or three degrees Fahrenheit (1.2-1.6 degrees Celsius) can cause coral reef bleaching.
 The southern end of the Great Barrier Reef is bleaching as we speak.

 So why do we need coral reefs?
 Coral reefs house twenty-five percent of all marine life in the oceans.